metabase/metabase/docs/administration-guide/06-collections.md

 To pin an item, select the **pin icon** next to the item's name.

 Note that collections themselves can't be pinned.
-If you're running on a [a paid plan](https://www.metabase.com/pricing), admins can designate [Offical Collections][offical-collections].
+If you're running on a [paid plan](https://www.metabase.com/pricing), admins can designate [Offical Collections][offical-collections].

 ## Special collections